magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 sudo dnf install snapper python3-dnf-plugin-snapper

 sudo snapper -c root create-config /
-(-c create, root is the name of the config, / is the subvolume)
+(-c create, root is the name of the config, / is the partition)

 sudo btrfs subvolume list /
 Now an extra subvolume called .snapshot will be created.
 Its top level ID is same as root which means its created under the root subvolume.